Why clone Windows 10 to SSD?

 GParted doesn’t always work successfully.
 Some users have reported errors when using GParted to clone HDD to SSD, resize NFTS partitions or convert system disk.
 And sometimes Windows may fail to boot after shrinking the system partition.

 Another problem is that if you didn’t enter the dd command exactly correctly, the consequences can get really bad, like cloning a blank disk to a full one mistakenly.

 So personally, I prefer to use a powerful tool with more intuitive operation.

 Clone Windows 10 to SSD with an easier alternative to GParted

 GParted is an all-around partition management tool, but as you can see, the operation isn’t very simple, especially for novice.
-If you want to perform system or disk migration on Windows PC with ease, I would like to recommend AOMEI Backupper Standard as an easier yet equally powerful solution.
+If you want to perform system or disk migration on Windows PC with ease, I would like to recommend AOMEI Backupper Professional as an easier yet equally powerful solution.

 How to clone system disk to SSD with GParted alternative

 ◉ Clean up your old hard drive.
 Delete unwanted files and uninstall unnecessary programs.